 Throughout the 1970's and 1980's the face of the golf course started to change with the work of architects Geoffrey Cornish and Brian Silva.
 In an extensive refurbishing program, the club renovated many of the greens and bunkers.
 A major plan for landscaping and tree planting took place at the same time.

 In 2005-2006, the golf course experienced a renaissance.
 With the expertise of golf course architect Ron Forse, a complete restoration of it’s past design and glory was achieved.

 With a rich history to look back on and bright future ahead, Preakness Hills has much to be proud of these days.
 It has worked hard to take its place among the area’s premiere facilities.
-Preakness Hills will provide all with a warm welcome, the best in service, a great golf challenge and many pleasant memories.
+Preakness Hills provides all with a warm welcome, the best in service, a great golf challenge and many wonderful memories.